Duality Preserving Gray Maps for Codes over Rings: Introduction and Overview

-We aim to give criteria for bases which guarantees the basis preserves duality.
+A duality preserving Gray map does not always exist (see \cite{martinez_2015_3}).
+We aim to give criteria for bases which guarantee that the corresponding Gray map $\Phi$ preserves duality.
 Our setting is as described above: $A$ is a finite ring that is a free left module over a subring $R$ of $A$.
 We present two types of bases that have this duality preserving property.
 The first, {\it pseudo-self-dual bases}, are a generalization of trace orthogonal bases which have been defined for algebras over finite fields in \cite{lempel_1980} and \cite{betsumiya_2004}.
 The second, {\it symmetric bases}, are a generalization of the same for finite fields defined in \cite{mouaha_1992}.
 In the case of symmetric bases, it is required that $A$, not only be a left $R$-module, but a left $R$-algebra which in turn then requires that $R\subset Z(A)$.

 Other than in \cite{alfaro_2015}, where a criterion is given to find a basis for $\F_q[x]/(x^t)$ that maps self-dual codes over $\F_q[x]/(x^t)$ to self-dual codes over $\F_q$, the authors are unaware of general methods for finding duality preserving maps.
 The methods herein are much more general than that in \cite{alfaro_2015}.
 It is shown here that the criteria for an $\F_q$-basis for $\F_q[x]/(x^t)$ to preserve duality given in \cite{alfaro_2015} is equivalent to the basis being symmetric (see Proposition \ref{prop_alf}).